hyperobject/conduct/README.md

 # Code of Conduct

 **This policy is a "living" document, and subject to refinement and expansion in the future.
-Last updated May 14, 2019.
+Last updated December 10, 2019.
 Based on the XOXO Community Code of Conduct**

 Everyone participating in the keybasefolx community is required to agree to the following Code of Conduct.